Reikaa/opengl-framework-1/readme.md

  * press <kbd>T</kbd> to attach the camera to the spinning head (press <kbd>T</kbd> again to detach)
  * hold <kbd>B</kbd> to show bounding boxes and octree bounds

+## Links

+The project is inspired by the really great tutorial videos by [TheBennyBox](https://www.youtube.com/user/thebennybox/videos).